 Students who matriculate into RUSM on or after 9/1/18 and are subsequently dismissed for failing to pass the following exams on their last attempt are ineligible to appeal their dismissal:

-First Appeal: Any student dismissed from the Foundations of Medicine or the Clinical Science curriculumwho can demonstrate and document a significant extenuating circumstance that resulted in unsatisfactory academic performancemay appeal the dismissal to the Student Promotions Committee(SPC).
+First Appeal: Any student dismissed from the Medical Sciences or the Clinical Sciences curriculum who can demonstrate and document a significant extenuating circumstance that resulted in unsatisfactory academic performance may appeal the dismissal to the Student Promotions Committee(SPC).

-First Appeal – Foundations of Medicine (FoM): Expedited Appeal Option
+First Appeal – Medical Sciences: Expedited Appeal Option

-Students seeking to appeal a dismissal for failing two FoM semesters have the option of submitting an Expedited Appeal or Standard Appeal.
+Students seeking to appeal a dismissal for failing two Medical Sciences semesters have the option of submitting an Expedited Appeal or Standard Appeal.

 Any student who submits a request for an Expedited Appeal and their dismissal is upheld is not eligible to submit a Standard Appeal.
 If the SPC upholds the dismissal on an Expedited Appeal, the student’s last appeal is to the Dean or designee.